-This statement explains the Council's overall governance arrangements.
 Each year, the Council reviews its governance framework including the system of internal control.
-The Council produces and monitors an action plan each year.
-The process is detailed below:
+The process to be adopted for a review is detailed below:

 - All Directors, Heads of Service, Members of the Executive and Chairmen of Committees given the opportunity to make contributions.

 - Production of a draft Annual Governance Statement.

 - Consideration by the Audit Committee.

+- Consideration by the Human Resources Committee.

 - Consideration by the Corporate Business Scrutiny Committee.

 - Consideration by Corporate Management Team

 - Consideration by the Executive

 - Approval by the Audit Committee.

+- Approval by full Council.